Robust Hamiltonicity in families of Dirac graphs: Introduction

 \Cref{thm:robust dirac} can be interpreted as follows.
 Starting with $K_n$, choose an arbitrary spanning subgraph $G$ of $K_n$ with the property that the degree of every vertex is at most halved.
 Following this, generate $G_p$.
-We have that if $p\geq c\log n/n$, then $G_p$ is Hamiltonian whp.
-A natural question is whether one can revert the order that these two operations occur.
-This question is often phrased in terms of \textit{resilience} of random graphs, a notion originated from the notion of local resilience that was introduced by Sudakov and Vu~\cite{sudakov2008local}.
-We say a graph $G$ is $\alpha$-resilient with respect to the property $\mathcal{P}$ if, for any subgraph $H\subseteq G$ such that $d_{H}(v)\leq \alpha d_G(v)$ for every $v\in V(G)$ we have that the graph $G-H$ has the property $\mathcal{P}$.
-Lee and Sudakov~\cite{lee2012dirac} proved that $G(n,p)$ is $(1/2-\epsilon)$-resilient provided that $np\geq C\log n$ for some constant $C=C(\epsilon)$ that depends on $\epsilon$.
-Montgomery~\cite{montgomery2019hamiltonicity} improved this result to $np\geq (1+o(1))\log n$ and also proved an analogous theorem for the directed binomial random graph $D(n,p)$~\cite{montgomerydirectedresilient}.
-For further results related to the resilience of graph properties of random graphs, see \cite{alon2010increasing,balogh2011local,ben2011resilience,dellamonica2008resilience,krivelevich2010resilient,lee2012dirac,vskoric2018local}.
-For related problems on robust Hamiltonicity, we suggest the readers to consult the surveys~\cite{frieze2019hamilton,sudakov2017robustness}.
+We have that if $p\ge c\log n/n$, then $G_p$ is Hamiltonian whp.
+A natural question is whether one can swap the order of these two operations.
+This question is often phrased in terms of \textit{resilience} of random graphs.
+The general study of the resilience of different graph properties in the binomial random graph was initiated by Sudakov and Vu~\cite{sudakov2008local}.
+We say a graph $G$ is $\alpha$-resilient with respect to the property $\mathcal{P}$ if, for any subgraph $H\subseteq G$ such that $d_{H}(v)\le \alpha d_G(v)$ for every $v\in V(G)$ we have that the graph $G-H$ has the property $\mathcal{P}$.
+Lee and Sudakov~\cite{lee2012dirac} proved that $G(n,p)$ is whp $(1/2-\epsilon)$-resilient for containing Hamilton cycles provided that $np\ge C\log n$ for some constant $C=C(\epsilon)$ that depends on $\epsilon$.
+Montgomery~\cite{montgomery2019hamiltonicity} improved this result to $np\ge (1+o(1))\log n$ and also proved an analogous theorem for directed binomial random graphs~\cite{montgomerydirectedresilient}.
+For further results related to the resilience of graph properties of random graphs, see~\cite{alon2010increasing,balogh2011local,ben2011resilience,dellamonica2008resilience,krivelevich2010resilient,lee2012dirac,vskoric2018local}.
+For related problems on robust Hamiltonicity, we suggest the readers consult the surveys~\cite{frieze2019hamilton,sudakov2017robustness}.

-There have been some recent developments on robust Hamiltonicity problems in hypergraphs, see~\cite{anastos2023robust,kelly2023optimal,montgomery2023counting}.
+There have been some recent developments on robust Hamiltonicity problems in hypergraphs, see~\cite{kelly2024optimal,montgomery2024counting}.